y-fujii/ovrvnc/readme.md

 - Latency
 	- Decoding, rendering and sending input events are all asynchronous.
 - Visual
-	- Use cylindrical layers and 72Hz refresh.
+	- Use cylindrical layers with optimal resolution, chromatic aberration correction and 72Hz refresh rate.
 - Support multiple connection.
 - Customize with configuration file.